-Performing CSS transformations in 3D space is a little bit more complex.
+Performing CSS transformations in 3D space is a bit more complex.
 You have to start by configuring the 3D space by giving it a perspective, then you have to configure how your 2D elements will behave in that space.

 Setting up a perspective

 The first element to set is the perspective.
-The perspective is what gives the 3D impression.
+The perspective is what gives us the 3D impression.
 The farther from the viewer the elements are, the smaller they are.

 How quick they shrink is defined by the